andre-st/goodreads-toolbox/likeminded.md

 ## Observations and limitations

 **Latest version:**
+- you should use a special purpose shelf (--shelf parameter) to control/reduce the program's runtime; loading data could take a month with too many books (start with 100 books)
+- the more popular your literature, the longer the program's runtime and the more questionable its results (too generic) - or: more fun with good but rare books
+- there's no way to load _all_ reviews of a book, but the program tries different things to get as much reviews as possible (tweaks see --help parameter).
-- maximum of 300 reviews per book (Goodreads limitation); this means there is a huge number of readers not considered in our statistics, but 300 is better than nothing; everything else requires full access to the Goodreads database or indexing millions of members and books from the outside which would take forever (throttled access)
+  This means there is a number of readers not considered in our statistics, but what we get is good enough, though
 - there are members with 94.857 ratings, likely bots
 - lists members with private accounts (reviews still readable)
 - your Goodreads account must be viewable by